French ship Vengeur du Peuple: Campaign of 1781–82, Castellane Majastre

-In Brest, command of Marseillois passed to Captain Henri-César de Castellane Majastre, and she became part of a squadron under Admiral François Joseph Paul de Grasse.
+In Brest, command of Marseillois passed to Captain Henri-César de Castellane Majastre, and she became part of a fleet under Admiral François Joseph Paul de Grasse.
 Champmartin was the first officer, and a young Pierre-Charles Villeneuve served aboard as an ensign.
-On 22 March 1781, the fleet sailed for America to reinforce D'Estaing's forces there, arriving off Martinique on 29 April.
+On 22 March 1781, the fleet sailed for America to reinforce Estaing's forces there, arriving off Martinique on 29 April.
 There, the fleet met the British forces under Admiral Hood, and the Battle of Fort Royal broke out, an inconclusive long-ranged artillery duel that lasted until the British retreated the next day due to the damage sustained by HMS Intrepid, Centaur and Russell.

 De Grasse put to sail on 5 July, bound for Saint-Domingue where he arrived on 16 July.
 At Cap-Français, the fleet joined with the frigate Concorde, under Captain de Tanouarn, which brought news of the status and plans of the Continental Army.
 Letters from Washington and Rochambeau requested that de Grasse set sail either to New York, or into Chesapeake Bay.
-Reinforcing his fleet with the squadron under Admiral de Monteil and with 3,300 soldiers taken from the garrisons of the island, De Grasse decided to sail for the Chesapeake.
+Reinforcing his fleet with a squadron under Admiral de Monteil and with 3,300 soldiers taken from the garrisons of the island, De Grasse decided to sail for the Chesapeake.

-On 5 September 1781, the French and British squadrons met in the Battle of the Chesapeake.
-Marseillois was in the van of the French squadron, and exchanged the first shots of the day with the 64-gun HMS Intrepid, under Captain Anthony Molloy.
+On 5 September 1781, the French and British fleets met in the Battle of the Chesapeake.
+Marseillois was in the van of the French fleet, and exchanged the first shots of the day with the 64-gun HMS Intrepid, under Captain Anthony Molloy.
 In early April, Marseillois took part in the four-day Battle of the Saintes.
 She was sailing at the rear of the fleet, and the French and British ships were already trading shots for ten minutes when she took her position in the line of battle.
 Later in the afternoon, she maintained a position in the line ahead of the flagship Ville de Paris, and supported her until she struck her colours, at which point Admiral de Vaudreuil ordered the fleet to regroup and follow him to Saint-Domingue.
 The fleet reached Cap-Français in several waves, the main corps arriving on 25 April; Marseillois, along with Hercule, Pluton and Éveillé, arrived on 11 May.

 On 25 and 26 January 1782, Marseillois took part in the Battle of Saint Kitts, where she held the 5th position in the line of battle.
 Marseillois returned to France at some point in 1782, where she was listed on 1 September to be decommissioned.

 Campaign of 1782–83, Lombard

 In October 1782, she was hove down and coppered.
-She was then recommissioned in December 1782 in Brest under chevalier de Lombard, and was part of a two-ship squadron along with Protecteur.
+She was then recommissioned in December 1782 in Brest under Louis-André-Joseph de Lombard, and was part of a two-ship squadron along with Protecteur.

 Negotiations for peace with England started in January 1783, and Marseillois was decommissioned in Rochefort on 13 February 1783.
 She remained in this state until 1794, with some repairs being conducted in 1785 and 1788.